Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Related Work

-In our proposed model, we represent the agent capabilities as a vector of random distributions (not necessarily Gaussian) and the task requirements within a binary function of the team capabilities (defined in Sec. \ref{sec:problem_model}).
-The task requirement is verified once the `sum capabilities' of the team drive the binary function to one.
-Because there can be multiple ways to satisfy the `sum requirements', the agent combination for a complex task is not enumerated but encoded implicitly.
-We then solve the task decomposition, assignment, and scheduling problem simultaneously, where we optimize the time, energy, and `uncertainty'.
-For the `uncertainty', we choose to minimize the conditional value at risk (CVaR), which is a provably sensible measurement of the uncertainties in practical applications \cite{majumdar2020should}.
-It is widely accepted by the finance community and appears with a growing frequency in recent robotic applications \cite{zhou2018approximation, balasubramanian2020risk, bernhard2019addressing, lindemann2020control, hakobyan2019risk}.
-A graphical illustration of the definition of CVaR is shown in Fig. \ref{fig:cvar_definition}.
+Our proposed model considers a generalizable framework for allocating agent capabilities for complex tasks under capability and requirements uncertainty, and it can be applied to systems consisting of hundreds of agents.
+We represent the agent capabilities as a vector of random distributions (not necessarily Gaussian) and the task requirements within a function of the team capabilities (defined in Sec. \ref{sec:problem_model}).
+The task requirement is verified once the aggregated capabilities of the team drive the binary function to one.
+We then solve the task decomposition, assignment, and scheduling problem simultaneously, where we optimize the time, energy, and robustness of task allocation.
+As mentioned in the introduction, a robust allocation should ensure the capability of the team exceeds the task requirement with a high probability.
+We choose to minimize the conditional value at risk (CVaR) of (requirement \(-\) capability), which is consistent\footnote{According to \cite{sarykalin2008value}, maximizing the probability is equivalent to minimizing the Value at Risk, and the Conditional Value at Risk is a risk metric with additional math properties that facilitate optimization problems.} with maximizing the probability \(P(\textnormal{capability} \geq \textnormal{requirement})\) \cite{sarykalin2008value}.
+CVaR is a provably sensible measurement of the uncertainties in practical applications \cite{majumdar2020should}.
+It is widely accepted by the finance community and appears with a growing frequency in recent robotic applications for risk-aware single-robot control \cite{balasubramanian2020risk, bernhard2019addressing, lindemann2020control, hakobyan2019risk} and multi-robot coordination \cite{zhou2018approximation, zhou2021multi}.
+The definition of CVaR is illustrated in Fig. \ref{fig:cvar_definition}.

+Our problem can be considered a coalition formation with spatial and temporal constraints.
+Multiple models have been proposed in previous work \cite{koes2005heterogeneous, ramchurn2010coalition, vig2006multi}.
+The work of \cite{ramchurn2010coalition} has a similar application to ours, but it assumes that there exists a predefined utility function that outputs a value for a team configuration.
+While an abstract function generalizes the problem space, explicitly defining the function values for all team configurations could be hard in practice.
+We provide our task requirement and agent capability model to avoid such an explicit definition.
+The work of \cite{neville2021interleaved} and its extension \cite{messing2022grstaps} use a similar requirement and capability model.
+However, they do not consider the uncertainty in their capability model.
+A graph search-based algorithm is applied in their task allocation process, limiting the scalability of the number of agents (the size of the graph).